roberttidey/ATTinyHVProgrammer/README.md

 ## Install
-Uses BaseSupport library for common functions https://github.com/roberttidey/BaseSupport Compile and serial upload in Arduino
+Uses BaseSupport library for common functions https://github.com/roberttidey/BaseSupport Edit BaseConfig.h for WifiManager and upload passwords Uncomment FASTCONNECT in BaseConfig.h as required Compile and serial upload in Arduino
 Further updates can be done OTA from an exported binary